This post contains affiliate links.

 Ready to begin?
 Let’s get this showdown started!

-I spent 24 hours in Skopje and the same in Tirana and I have to say I strongly preferred Tirana.
+I spent 24 hours in Skopje and the same amount of time in Tirana and I have to say I strongly preferred Tirana.
 The city was cool, vibrant, artsy and has great nightlife.
 On the other hand, I found Skopje to be the strangest city in the Balkans.
 The architecture, layout, and overall vibe is hard to explain but it just didn’t feel as cohesive and alive as Tirana was.

 Tirana also has better restaurants and we had great sushi and bagel sandwiches in the city, while nothing we ate in Skopje was memorable.

-Albania vs. Macedonia Capital Cities Winner: Albania
+Macedonia vs. Albania Capital Cities Winner: Albania

 In Albania, the food was also great.
 I’ve already sung Tirana’s praises and Theth National Park was the same.
 We spent three days in an amazing homestay eating farm-fresh meals cooked with love by the family who owned it.
 Everything was so delicious I even made a photo diary of our food in Albania.